 Summer permits expire mid-August and are not valid during the academic year.
 For information on academic year permits, which are based on a student’s credit hours on file with Registration and Records and sold online beginning in early July, visit the New Student Checklist.

 Please visit Transportation’s website for more detailed information regarding summer parking permit options and the Wolfline bus system.

 Register with Disability Services Office

 Contact the Disability Services Office (DSO) should you require academic accommodations during the summer or academic year due to physical, mental health and/or learning disabilities.
 Students are encouraged to initiate contact with the DSO as early in their academic career as possible.

 Visit the Summer Start Student Staff page to learn more about who you will be working with this summer!

-You’ll learn who your specific Peer Mentor will be in early June but you can see who is representing your college or major or your hometown area by checking out the staff.
+You’ll learn who your specific Summer Start Mentor will be in early June, but you can see who is representing your college or major or your hometown area by checking out the staff now.

 Contact Us with Any Questions

 Please feel free to contact us with any additional questions at 919.515.1234 or email@example.com.